googleapis/google-cloud-dotnet/apis/Google.Cloud.Speech.V1Beta1/docs/index.md

 then set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to refer to it.
 The credentials will automatically be used to authenticate.

-Note that the default credentials obtained by running `gcloud auth applicatoin-default login` from the Google Cloud SDK are not suitable for use with this API.
+Note that the default credentials obtained by running `gcloud auth application-default login` from the Google Cloud SDK are not suitable for use with this API.
 (They will work initially, but implicitly have a very small request quota.)